 CONVERSION OF DOLLARS TO MMBTUS

-2.1 Annual Charge.
+2.1 Annual Charge Fuel Payment.
 A portion of the Annual Charge payable by TW to ECS in accordance with Section 3.2 of the CSA shall be converted into natural gas to be delivered to ECS (the "Annual Charge Fuel Payment").
-The portion of the Annual Charge shall be converted into the Annual Charge Fuel Payment in accordance with the following calculation:
+That portion of the Annual Charge converted into the Annual Charge Fuel Payment shall be _____ % of the Annual Charge (the "Annual Charge Portion").
+The Annual Charge Portion shall be converted into the Annual Charge Fuel Payment in accordance with the following calculation:

-Annual Charge Fuel Payment = ((AnnualDemand Charge divided by 12) - $__________)) times _________ MMBtu per dollar.
+Annual Charge Fuel Payment = ((Annual Charge Portion divided by 12) - $__________)) multiplied by _________ MMBtu per dollar.

-That portion of the Annual Charge not converted into the Annual Charge Fuel Payment shall be payable by TW to ECS in accordance with Article 4 of the CSA.
+The remainder of the Annual Charge not converted into the Annual Charge Fuel Payment shall be payable by TW to ECS in accordance with Article 4 of the CSA.
 The monthly Annual Charge Fuel Payment shall be delivered to ECS in accordance with Article 3 of this Agreement and shall be for the Compression Services delivered to TW during second month preceding the month during which the Annual Charge Fuel Payment is being delivered.
 For example, the monthly Annual Charge Fuel Payment delivered during May shall be for the Compression Services delivered to TW during the preceding March.

-2.2 Compression Services Charge.
-The Compression Services Charge payable by TW to ECS in accordance with Section 3.3 of the CSA shall be converted into natural gas to be delivered to ECS (the "Compression Services Charge Fuel Payment").
-The Compression Services Chargeshall be converted into theCompression Services Charge Fuel Payment in accordance with the following calculation:
+2.2 Compression Services Charge Fuel Payment.
+The Compression Services Charge payable by TW to ECS in accordance with Section 3.3 of the CSA shall be paid in natural gas to be delivered to ECS in lieu of dollars as set forth in Section 3.3 of the CSA (the "Compression Services Charge Fuel Payment").
+The Compression Services Charge Fuel Payment shall be calculated in accordance with the following:

-Compression Services Charge Fuel Payment = Compression Services Charge times _________ MMBtu per dollar.
+Compression Services Charge Fuel Payment = the aggregate amount of Shaft Energy delivered during the second month preceding the month for which the Compression Services Charge Fuel Payment is being calculated times _________ Btu/hp*hr.
+For example, the monthly Compression Services Charge Fuel Payment for May shall be based on the aggregate amount of Shaft Energy for the preceding March.

-The monthly Compression Services Charge Fuel Payment shall be delivered to ECS in accordance with Article 3 of this Agreement and shall be for the Shaft Energy delivered to TW during the second month preceding the month during which the Compression Services Charge Fuel Payment is being delivered.
-For example, the monthly Compression Services Charge Fuel Payment delivered during May shall be for the Shaft Energy delivered for the preceding March.
+The monthly Compression Services Charge Fuel Payment shall be delivered to ECS in accordance with Article 3 of this Agreement.

 ARTICLE 3